acend/argocd-basics-training/content/en/docs/02/_index.md

 Users which have a personal Github account can just fork the Repository [argocd-training-examples](https://github.com/acend/argocd-training-examples) to their personal account.
 To fork the repository click on the top right of the Github on _Fork_.

 All other users can use the provided Gitea installation of the personal lab environment.
-Visit `https://{{% param giteaUrl %}}/` with your browser and register a new account with your personal username and a password that you can remember ;)
+Visit [https://{{% param giteaUrl %}}](https://{{% param giteaUrl %}}/) with your browser and register a new account with your personal username and a password that you can remember ;)

 {{% alert title="Note" color="primary" %}}All the cli commands in this chapter must be executed in the terminal of the provided Web IDE.{{% /alert %}}